epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes.rst

    - adding new support modules
    - altering the system dependencies installed into the container image

 #.
-The dependencies - Support modules used by the generic IOC.
+The dependencies - Support modules used by the Generic IOC.
 Changes to support
    module repos.
 This means publishing a new release of the support module.

 As far as possible the epics-containers approach to all of the above allows